jsaliani92/Data-Dive-Itunes-Podcast-Analysis/Reports/Crooked Media Report/Readme.md

 Mondays and Thursdays each week

 ### Description
 Twice a week, the founders of Crooked Media get together to have a "No Bullshit" conversation, exploring what the hell has been going on in politics over the past week, and featuring conversations with politicians, journalists and activists in hopes of inspiring others to act.

+### Julian's Review
 I love this show; it's probably my favorite political news show right now.
 Favs, the only member on both the Monday and Thursday shows, creates both a serious and light-hearted conversation where I'm both engaged on in the conversation, but I also learn pretty indepth coverage of topics I wouldn't normally explore.
 This especially comes into play during the guest interviews, whether it be the Mayor of LA (Eric Garcetti) or founders of the Indivisible movement ().

 ## Pod Save the World